September 29, 2015

 • In Orange County, Chinese developer LT Global Investment Inc., a U.S. subsidiary of Beijing’s LT Commercial Real Estate, is planning LTG Platinum Center, a nearly $500-million residential, hotel and retail complex next to Angel Stadium in Anaheim.
 Slated to be completed in 2020, the 14-acre site would include a 28-story condo tower, a 26-story hotel, a theater, outdoor dining and an indoor surfing park.

-Tags: Acquisition, anaheim, Apartments, charles dunn company, China, condos, connect media, Development, downtown los angeles, greenland usa, Hotel, Marriott, metropolis, Multifamily, New York City, Office, One Beverly Hills, orange county, pasadena, residential, Restaurant, Retail, staples center, W Hotels & Resorts, westside los angeles
+Tags: Acquisition, anaheim, Apartments & Multifamily, charles dunn company, China, Condominium, connect media, Development, downtown los angeles, greenland usa, Hotel, Marriott, metropolis, New York City, Office, One Beverly Hills, orange county, pasadena, residential, Restaurant, Retail, staples center, W Hotels & Resorts, westside los angeles